 An easy three hours 46 minutes from the beach to Broome.

 Head off after breakfast and you’ll easily make it to Broome for lunch.
-Eat at the Shady Lane Cafe for vegetarian and gluten-free options, The Zookeeper's Store and Green Mango Cafe for fresh modern dishes and Town Beach Café for beachside café favourites.
+Eat at the The Zookeeper's Store and Wild Mango Cafe for fresh modern dishes and Town Beach Café for beachside café favourites.
 If you stop a few days in Broome you can take some mini-safaris, such as a camel ride along the 22km of white sand at Cable Beach, a trip just out of town to Malcolm Douglas Crocodile Park and Animal Refuge, a pearl farm tour by boat or the water park at Broome Town Beach.
 Broome Museum tells the history of the town, including 140 years of pearling.
 There are numerous highly regarded jewellers working with the pearls that have made this town internationally famous – check their websites for opening hours or ask at your hotel.

 Sleep at Bali Hai Resort is ideal for couples looking for something more special and luxurious.
 It does, however, offer villas accommodating up to five people which would be idyllic for a small family.
 Health and beauty treatments are on offer at the Bali Hai Spa, which is surrounded by tropical gardens and the perfect way to relax and rejuvenate.
 Located opposite the Broome Recreation and Aquatic Centre is Broome-Time Accommodation and Art Gallery, offering affordable self-contained units.
 Cocos Beach Bungalows offers eight 'Pearlers' style bungalows, all with a private veranda.
 For a relaxed afternoon, head to the swimming pool and spa.